 IRRRL stands for Interest Rate Reduction Refinancing Loan.
 You may see it referred to as a "Streamline" or a "VA to VA."
-Except when refinancing an existing VA guaranteed adjustable rate mortgage (ARM) to a fixed rate, it must result in a lower interest rate.
-When refinancing from an existing VA ARM loan to a fixed rate, the interest rate may increase.
+These loans are typically used to reduce the borrower's interest rate or to convert an adjustable rate mortgage (ARM) to a fixed rate mortgage.

+Not happy with your current lender?
 No lender is required to make you an IRRRL, however, any lender of your choice may process your application for an IRRRL.
-While it might be the best place to start shopping for an IRRRL, you do not have to go to the lender you make your payments to now or to the lender from whom you originally obtained your VA Loan.
+While your current lender might be the best place to start shopping for an IRRRL, you do not have to go to the lender you make your payments to now or to the lender from whom you originally obtained your VA Loan.

 Veterans are strongly urged to contact several lenders.
 There may be big differences in the terms offered by the various lenders you contact.